 - Ataxic: When the person moves clumsily due to balance and co-ordination problems.
 Hand tremors might also be experienced.

 - Mixed: When an individual suffers symptoms mentioned in more than one of the above categories.

 How can this condition be treated?

-There is no known cure for cerebral palsy, however a range of treatments are available which can help alleviate symptoms and help the individual and their family deal better with the effects of the condition.
+There is no known cure for cerebral palsy, however a range of treatments is available which can help alleviate symptoms and help the individual and their family deal better with the effects of the condition.
 Many of these treatments work best if they are started from a young age.

 Some treatments available to those with cerebral palsy are:

 - Speech therapy

 - Medication for muscle stiffness (Diazepam, Baclofen, Botulinum toxin)